Patriots BBC: History

 The club Patriots BBC was founded in 2014 by a group of top corporate executives from diverse sectors of the economy.
 In the Patriots' debut season, they immediately reached the playoff finals, but lost to Espoir 1–3.
 Two years later, the Patriots won their first national championship.

 On 21 September 2019, the Patriots won their fourth league title after defeating REG BBC in Game 7 of the finals, in a sold out Kigali Arena.
 On 26 October, head coach Henry Mwinuka, who won three league championships with Patriots, parted ways with the club to join REG.
 On 6 November, assistant coach Carey Odhiambo was promoted to become head coach.

+Patriots were part of the qualifiers for the 2021 Basketball Africa League season, winning the east division and qualifying for the first season of the BAL.
 In April 2021, ahead of the first-ever BAL season, the team signed American Alan Major as new head coach.
-In April 2021, five days before the release of his album, The Off-Season, American rapper J. Cole signed with the Patriots.
+On 10 May 2021, American rapper Jermaine Cole (known under his artist name J. Cole) signed with the Patriots four days before the release of his sitxth studio album, The Off-Season.
+Cole played three pool games in the BAL, but left the team ahead of the quarterfinals after his contract ended.

 The Patriots played their first BAL game on 16 May 2021 at home in Kigali, beating Nigerian side Rivers Hoopers 83–60.
-Eventually, the team finished in an impressive fourth place of the tournament.
+Eventually, the team finished in fourth place at the inaugural tournament, losing to Angolan side Petro de Luanda in the third place game.

 After the 2023–24 season, Mwinuka left the team, and was replaced by new head coach Sunny Niyomugabo.